SmartTechology/Lora_rainGauage/README.md

 ## Sending data to the TTN

 ![](https://github.com/SmartTechology/Lora_rainGuage/blob/master/readme/sendData.PNG)
 At the end of the code to send data to TTN you need to add this piece of code "Lora.TX.Data[] and the number is the byte number.
 It starts a 0 and ends where you want it to end.
+Also if you send a 16 bit integer you have to split it into 2 beacuse it can only send 8 bytes per message.
+To do this you split it into high and low byte.
 <hr>

 # Disclamer